 Whoever said life wasn't stressful has never been to a job interview.
-The pressure of looking professional, trying to impress your interviewer, and not coming off as nervous or overly-confident can stress out even the best of us.
+The pressure of looking professional, trying to impress your interviewer, and not coming off as nervous or overly confident can stress out even the best of us.

-Therefore, as people begin their search for a new job, we decided to dive in and collect the latest interview statistics to help people get through their interview with flying colors.
+On top of that, recent years haven’t been great for job seekers due to more and more companies closing down in the wake of the pandemic, which has only added to the hardship.
+Therefore, as people begin their search for a new job, we decided to dive in and collect the latest interview statistics to help people get through their interviews with flying colors.

 So instead of sweating it out and trying to figure out the right way to act, dress, or speak during an interview, go ahead and take a look at these job interview statistics that are bound to make the interview process a little easier.